gnachman/iterm2-website/source/coprocesses.md

 There are two ways to start a coprocess.

   * Select "Run Coprocess..." from the Shell menu.
 Enter the name of a command to run as a coprocess.
-  * Create a Trigger in Prefs&gt;Profiles&gt;Advaced and select *Run Coprocess...* as the action.
+  * Create a Trigger in Prefs&gt;Profiles&gt;Advanced and select *Run Coprocess...* as the action.
 Give the script to run as a parameter.
 Triggers also have *Silent Coprocesses*, which prevent any output from going to the screen.
 This is useful for <a href="https://github.com/mmastrac/iterm2-zmodem">ZModem</a>, for example.

 ### Usage